According to scientists, the lifetime urge to travel the world is stored in a gene.

 As a writer you can inspire others with your stories.

-The painting you finished after several months of modifying can motivate others to reveal their artistic talent.
+The painting you finished after several months of retouching can motivate others to reveal their artistic talent.

-The advice you posted in a forum because you gained some knowledge about a certain matter, can be the life changing solution for another questioner.
+The advice you posted in a forum because you gained some knowledge about a certain topic, can be the life changing solution for another questioner.

-The volunteering project was offered to you, thanks to your good application skills.
+The volunteering project was offered to you, thanks to your good preparations.

-Your new boss will never forget, how you showed your colleague another way of solving the same task, but in a shorter time.
+Your new boss will never forget, how you demonstrated your colleague another way of solving the same task, but in a shorter time.

-The guy who brags how good he looks is taught a keen lesson by the girl, that he would have never ever dated.
+The guy who brags how good he looks is taught a keen lesson by the girl, that he would have never ever dated in the first place.

-The tips you share on your blog about how to save money can help someone, who is afraid to travel because he thinks he would lose everything.
+The tips you share on your blog on how to save money can help someone, who is afraid to travel because he thinks he would lose everything.

-Following your dreams can have a positive and inspiring impact on someone else crossing your way.
+Pursuing your dreams can have a positive and inspiring impact on someone else crossing your path.

 6. Dreams can help you reveal what you really want in life